Bobby Witt Jr. Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.99 team ERA ranks ninth across all MLB pitching staffs.
+- The Yankees have the ninth-ranked team ERA across all league pitching staffs (3.98).

-- The Yankees rank 15th in baseball in home runs surrendered (191 total, 1.2 per game).
+- Yankees pitchers combine to rank 15th in baseball in home runs allowed (192 total, 1.2 per game).

-- Schmidt (9-9) is going for his 10th victory when he gets the starting nod for the Yankees in his 32nd start of the season.
-He's put together a 4.65 ERA in 155 2/3 innings pitched, with 146 strikeouts.
+- King makes the start for the Yankees, his ninth of the season.
+He is 4-7 with a 2.50 ERA and 126 strikeouts through 100 2/3 innings pitched.

-- In his last outing on Monday against the Arizona Diamondbacks, the right-hander went four innings, giving up two earned runs while surrendering three hits.
+- His last time out was on Tuesday against the Toronto Blue Jays, when the right-hander tossed six scoreless innings while allowing just one hit.

-- In 32 games this season, the 27-year-old has put up a 4.65 ERA and 8.5 strikeouts per nine innings, while allowing a batting average of .264 to opposing hitters.
+- The 28-year-old has a 2.50 ERA and 11.3 strikeouts per nine innings in 48 games this season, while allowing a batting average of .216 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.